| EXPANDING FRONTIERS

 development on transistor logic circuits operating significantly faster

+than any currently marketed computer.
 The problem of evaluating the systems aspects of new

 components is assigned to the special projects unit.
 Their work is